Jacob Bridgeman Facts: 10 Things To Know About The PGA Tour Pro

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-6. He also set a Clemson record with 50 career rounds in the 60s.
+6. Jacob also set a Clemson record with 50 career rounds in the 60s.

 7. He was named the ACC Golfer of the Year in 2022.